AbstractSDK/cw-orchestrator/docs/src/integrations/daemon.md

   <details>
     <summary>Develop if you <strong>know</strong> what that means</summary>

   This handler is used because all the front-facing daemon methods are synchronous.
 However everything that's happening in the background is asynchronous.
-This handle is used exclusively to await asynchronous function :
+This handle is used exclusively to await asynchronous function:
   ```rust,ignore
       runtime.block_on(...)